General Motors

 E07

-Charger shows E07 and will not start; often associated with tripping of the home’s breaker or RCD/GFCI device.
+The charger displays E07 and will not start; this is often associated with the tripping of the home’s breaker or RCD/GFCI device.

 Internal Short Circuit / Hardware Failure